Also see: 10 Top Virtual Reality Apps

 Those same virtual reality companies face potentially very good news: This year might be the one where we finally have a breakthrough in terms of technology.
 Dozens of hardware and software companies are spending hundreds of millions on R&D into virtual reality that is realistic and doesn't make you nauseas when you use it, a common side effect of VR headsets.

 Consumer interest in VR is increasing.
-VR hardware sales alone are expected to grow from $1.4 billion this year to $2.4 billion in 2017, according to virtual reality consulting firm KZero.
+VR hardware sales alone are expected to grow from $1.4 billion in 2016 to $2.4 billion in 2017, according to virtual reality consulting firm KZero.
 For VR software, which is mostly video games right now, the company estimates sales of $2.8 billion by 2018.

 Let's take a look at some of the virtual reality companies that are leading the way.
 This is not a complete list at this early day, simply the 20 VR companies standing tall in the current market.